tillnagel/unfolding/tutorials/geonames-lookup-basic.md

 	}

-The last thing we need to do is defining the keyPressed(); function for our search.
+The last thing we need to do is defining the keyPressed(); function for our lookup.

 	public void keyPressed() {